melink14/rikaikun/CONTRIBUTING.md

 ## Coding style

-For now as long as `npm run lint` passes, your code is correctly styled.
-You may get some more specific advice if a maintainer thinks something is more readable but in general there's no use arguing about that which a robot can handle.
+As long as `npm run lint` passes, your code is correctly styled.
+You may get some more specific advice if a maintainer thinks something is more readable, but it saves a lot of time when we don't have to worry about auto-fixable style issues!

 ### Style preferences not handled by the linter

-- When overriding parent class methods always include `@override` in your TSDoc string.
+- When overriding parent class methods, always include `@override` in your TSDoc string.
 This gives a strong readability signal without having to read the parent class's code.